zhangzhenxiang666/openai4rs/README_en.md

     // 2.
 Create the initial message and request let messages = vec![
-        system!(content: "You are a helpful assistant."),
-        user!(content: "What's the weather like in Boston today?"), ];
+        system!(content = "You are a helpful assistant."), user!(content = "What's the weather like in Boston today?"), ];

     let request = chat_request(model, &messages)